diego-conti/centone/README.md

 A Magma program to test the Coleman-Oort conjecture on spherical systems of generators

 The algorithm is explained in
 [CGP] D. Conti, A. Ghigi, R. Pignatelli.
-Some evidence for the Coleman-Oort conjecture This paper is referred to as [CGP] in the code.
+Some evidence for the Coleman-Oort conjecture. [arXiv:2102.12349](http://arxiv.org/abs/2102.12349)

+This paper is referred to as [CGP] in the code.

 If you use this code in your research, please quote our paper!

+### Magma code
-The program consists of three Magma scripts:
+The program consists of four Magma scripts:
 ### computesignatures.m
 Computes the admissible signatures and stores them on disk, in the directory signatures